Ultrastrong time-dependent light-matter interactions are gauge-relative: General time-dependent coupling

 This is a smoothed box-function with a maximum of one at $t=t_0+\tau/2$, such that $\mu(t_0)\approx 1/2$, and $\tau$ is roughly the full-width at half maximum.
 The parameter $s$ controls the smoothness of the switch-on.
 Through tuning of parameters this general coupling function can take a variety of forms, including close resemblance to a Gaussian, as occurs for uniform atomic motion through a Gaussian cavity.
 In what follows we determine the dependence on $\alpha$ of the final light and matter properties that result from the dynamics generated by $H^\alpha(t)$ in non-adiabatic strong-coupling regimes.

 A naive example of time-dependent coupling comprises instantaneous switching of a constant interaction, but here the free evolution before and after the interaction window does not alter the physical quantities of interest.
-Predictions for the case of a constant interaction in the ground state $\ket{G}$ of the full Hamiltonian $H^\alpha$ are given in Supplementary Note \ref{Gph}.
+Predictions for the case of a constant interaction in the ground state $\ket{G}$ of the full Hamiltonian $H^\alpha$ are given in Appendix~D.

 A more realistic interaction switching is smooth, requiring finite time.
-We therefore use the general coupling function given in Eq. (\ref{gen_coup}).
+We therefore use the general coupling function given in Eq.~(\ref{gen_coup}) within the simple Hamiltonian given in Eq.~(\ref{full}).
 The dynamics of the system are found by numerically solving the closed set of differential equations for correlations of the form $\langle xy \rangle$ where $x,\,y=a,\,a^\dagger,\,b,\,b^\dagger$.
 For an initial Gaussian state these correlations suffice to completely characterise the final state \cite{olivares_quantum_2012}.
 We find that significant $\alpha$-dependence of final predictions occurs if the interaction switching time is ultra-fast, i.e., of the order of a bare cycle $\omega^{-1},\,\omega_m^{-1}$, and the coupling is sufficiently strong.
 For longer switching times predictions from different gauges converge as the interaction is switched-off, such that no differences remain by the end of the protocol.
-Fig. \ref{time} shows the average number of photons in the cavity as a function of time, when the switching time is roughly $4/\omega_m$ and the system starts in the ground state $\ket{0,0}$ of $H_0=H^\alpha(0)$.
+Figure~\ref{time} shows the average number of photons in the cavity as a function of time, when the switching time is roughly $4/\omega_m$ and the system starts in the ground state $\ket{0,0}$ of $H_0=H^\alpha(0)$.
 Again, both initially and finally there is no ambiguity in the definitions of the light and matter systems, which are uncoupled.
 Relevant sub-cycle, ultrastrong couplings have already been achieved in cavity QED \cite{gunter_sub-cycle_2009}.